paxbun/gobley/docs/docs/docs/2-gradle-plugins/3-rust-plugin.md

 uses [Gradle configurations](https://docs.gradle.org/8.13/userguide/declaring_configurations.html)
 to propagate dynamic libraries built with Cargo for JVM targets and UniFFI configurations for [external types](https://mozilla.github.io/uniffi-rs/0.29/types/remote_ext_types.html).
-When a project that uses the Cargo or the UniFFI plugins references or referenced by another project, the Rust plugin should be also applied to that project.
-If you don't apply the Rust plugin, you might encounter a runtime error during Android local unit tests, or a configuration not found error during IDE sync.
+When a project that uses the Cargo or the UniFFI plugins are referenced by another project, the Rust plugin should be also applied to that project.
+If you don't apply the Rust plugin, you might encounter a runtime error during Android local unit tests.
 Simply apply the Rust plugin to resolve these issues.

 ```kotlin
 plugins {